 - Try to avoid valleys where cold air may settle

 Finding a location where your tent is sheltered from the wind helps reduce convective heat loss.
-For many other reasons you should avoid pitching your tent in exposed locations.
+For many reasons, you should avoid pitching your tent in exposed locations.

-Good choices for sheltered locations include dense healthy trees, back away from open meadows and water, and areas where you may be on the leeward side of the wind.
+Good choices for sheltered locations include: dense healthy trees, away from open meadows and water, and areas where you may be on the leeward side of the wind.

-Water bodies can massively impact the areas around them.
-In the spring large lakes and rivers that trap the cold can chill the air near them.
+Water bodies can impact the temperature of the areas around them.
+In the spring, large lakes and rivers that trap the cold can chill the air nearby.
 In late fall the water may actually be warmer than cold nighttime air and may slightly warm the area around it.

 Pro Tip: Don’t get tunnel vision when looking for a campsite.
-Make sure to also check for widowmakers, game trails, and appropriate Leave No Trace ethics when choosing.
+Make sure to check for widowmakers, game trails, and appropriate Leave No Trace ethics.

 Part of being a skilled, competent, and confident backpacker is understanding and mastering your equipment.

-If you’ve recently found yourself chilled to the bone on a camping trip then perhaps you’re doing everything right and your gear just isn’t up to the challenge.
+If you’ve recently found yourself chilled to the bone on a camping trip, then perhaps you’re doing everything right and your gear isn’t up to the challenge.